EthanSK/Menu-Bar-Dock/README.md

 #### Reasons to use Menu Bar Dock ...

-- If your computer suffers from lag when your activity gets more heavy and starts causing problems with switching apps, this is the perfect app for you.

-- While automatically unhiding the dock to go to your app solves the problem of screen space, you must wait until it shows (if it even does show - often it doesn't due to lag), then look for the icon you want, then drag your mouse across the screen to click and open it.
+- **Save screen space** - You don't need the normal dock to show at the bottom of your screen any more.
+Lots of valuable space saved!
+While automatically unhiding the dock to go to your app solves the problem of screen space, you must wait until it shows (if it even does show - often it doesn't due to lag), then look for the icon you want, then drag your mouse across the screen to click and open it.
 Who actually wants that?

+- **Laggy computers** - If your computer suffers from lag when your activity gets more heavy and starts causing problems with switching apps, this is the perfect app for you.

-- While the Command+Tab shortcut can switch between your open apps in order, it requires one hand always on the keyboard, and can be laggy and take a while to show - by then you could have unhid the dock and found the app you want to click on manually!
+- **Save time and increase comfort** - While the Command+Tab shortcut can switch between your open apps in order, it requires one hand always on the keyboard, and can be laggy and take a while to show - by then you could have unhide the dock and found the app you want to click on manually!
 Time-wasting!

-#### Extras
+#### Extra info

 If you hold command while dragging the icons to place them where you would like on the menu bar.
 It will reorder automatically once you change apps again.